-Consistent with FCC regulations, TDS Broadband Service LLC (“TDS”) provides this information about our broadband Internet access services.
+Consistent with FCC regulations, TDS Broadband Service LLC (“TDS”) provides this information about our network and broadband Internet access services.
+This document is intended to be informational and does not replace or alter the legal terms and conditions of our service agreements (including but not limited to the Commercial Service Agreement and our Terms of Service).
 We welcome questions or comments about the information contained in these disclosures.
 You may contact TDS Customer Service at (877) 422-5282.

 Related Documents and Disclosures.
 Use of our Internet service is also governed by:

-- TDS Baja Broadband LLC Entertainment Options & Pricing
+- TDS Broadband Service LLC Entertainment Options & Pricing

-- TDS Baja Broadband LLC Acceptable Use Policy for Internet Services
+- TDS Broadband Service LLC Acceptable Use Policy for Internet Services

-- TDS Baja Broadband LLC Frequently Asked Questions: Internet Access
+- TDS Broadband Service LLC Frequently Asked Questions: Internet Access

 We describe in this section network management practices used to address congestion on our network.